 - a convenient API for searching and manipulating folders and files;

-- the ability to use functions that are unavailable due to the PHP version or due to the lack of the necessary PHP extensions (thanks to the Polyfill components);
+- the ability to use functions unavailable due to the PHP version or a lack of the necessary PHP extensions (thanks to the Polyfill components);

 - improved stack control in case of an error and a dump function as a replacement for the var_dump (thanks to the Debug and VarDumper components);